 As AI improves the recipe for each crop, it’s also working to make our entire operation smarter.
 It works with our AgTech systems to ensure purified water is being used efficiently throughout the farm.
 AI also helps manage our energy consumption—an area of continuous improvement at Bowery and a ripe opportunity to become more sustainable.

-AI is often an unknown and misunderstood subject, but it is important to raise awareness for all the good it is bringing to the world.
-From helping an indoor farm uncover a more sustainable crop recipe to assisting in early crop disease detection, it’s making humans smarter than ever before while helping us inch toward a happier planet that can feed a growing population.
+AI is often an unknown and misunderstood subject, but it is important to raise awareness for all the good it is bringing to the world, and to the agriculture industry.
+From helping an indoor farm uncover a more sustainable crop recipe, to assisting in early crop disease detection, it’s making humans smarter than ever before while helping us inch toward a happier planet with a system of agriculture that can feed a growing population.